serbayacar/node_restapi_mvc_express_mysql/README.md

 # RestFull API with NodeJS + Express + MVC + MySQL

-A [Sublime Text 2/3](http://www.sublimetext.com) project to train people who is new developer about RestAPI and NodeJS .
+The project to train people who is new developer about RestAPI and NodeJS .

 ##### Main Features